LipengKang/wheatGO/README.md

 # wheatGO
-wheatGO is scripts based on clusterProfiler or Ontologizer for wheat function analysis.
+wheatGO is a wrapper based on clusterProfiler or Ontologizer for wheat function analysis.

 The version 1.1 contains 3 go annotation resource (Ensembl, agroiGO and GOMAP) and 2 kinds of enrichment algorithms (Term-For-Term and Parent-child).
 In ALL, it can hold on 6 main recombinations of GO enrichment.